 Co-parenting hasn’t really been a thing for me.
-When your ex doesn’t live in town or has disappeared completely, you get to run the show as you see fit.
+When your ex doesn’t live in town, you get to run the show as you see fit.
 Sometimes it’s exhausting calling all the shots, but I don’t envy my peers who bicker over whose night it is with the kids, which birthday party will be attended next weekend, and what time the kids should be going to bed on school nights.

 But this is all about to change.

-Next month my ex and his wife are moving to town, and I’ve already gotten into a scuffle with the wife.
+Next month my ex and his wife are moving to town, and we’ve already gotten into a scuffle.
 So when my friend Christina Cline Schneider’s email about co-parenting challenges hit my inbox, I knew it was time to talk.

 Christina is a parenting coach who uses basic brain science, a style of parenting called conscious parenting, and an understanding of the connection between feelings and needs to help parents and their children stop surviving and start thriving.
 But before I get into that, I feel there’s something important to acknowledge.

 Most of what I’ve seen my friends go through in the coparenting arena is BS.
 A lot of the issues you struggle with are unfair and a crock of crap.
 You aren’t obligated to take any of the advice that follows.
 But I know that where you’re at is crazy making, and I know you don’t want to stay there.

 Can you relate?
 If so, you’re in the right place.
 If you’re game for moving to higher ground for the sake of you and your children, consider this.